jDelille/sea-of-thieves-clone/README.md

-## Working on a clone of the sea of thieves website with a few friends.
+## Working on a clone of the sea of thieves website